wangx23/wangx23.github.io/_pages/publications.md

  * Shield, A, __Wang, X.__, Bonec, D., Narayananc, S. and Grossmand, R. (2021).
 Conversational correlates of rapid social judgments of children and adolescents with and without ASD. _Clinical Linguistics & Phonetics_.
 35(2): 172-184.

+Submitted
+====

+* __Wang, X.__, Clustering of longitudinal curves via a penalized method and EM algorithm, https://arxiv.org/abs/1910.11258.

+* McDonald, E . and __Wang, X.__.
+Generalized Regression Estimators with concave penalties and a comparison to lasso type estimators.

+* __Wang, X.__, Zhang, X. and Zhu, Z. Clustered coefficient regression models for Poisson process with an application to seasonal warranty claim data.

+* __Wang, X.__, and Zhang, J..
+A clustered variance model with an application in aquatic toxicity assessment.